vmware-tanzu/tanzu-dev-portal/content/guides/messaging-and-integration/kafka-mongodb.md

 ## Step 3: Deploy Apache Kafka and Kafka Connect on Kubernetes

 The next step is to deploy Apache Kafka and the custom Kafka Connect container on Kubernetes.
 Although you can do this as two separate deployments, an easier way is to combine the two steps into one using the Bitnami Kafka Helm chart.
-This chart supports an *extraDeploy* parameter whih lets you deploy a set of extra objects with your Apache Kafka deployment.
+This chart supports an *extraDeploy* parameter which lets you deploy a set of extra objects with your Apache Kafka deployment.

 * Begin by creating the following *values.yml* file holding the values that will be supplied to the Helm chart.
 Replace the KAFKA-USERNAME and KAFKA-PASSWORD with a custom username and password for Kafka client authentication.
 Replace the DOCKER-USERNAME placeholder with your Docker account username and the MONGODB-USER-PASSWORD placeholder with the password set for the MongoDB *user* account in [Step 1](#step-1-deploy-mongodb-on-kubernetes).